Frequently Asked Questions

-At My Word Speech Therapy we use a telehealth server that is encrypted.
+At My Word Health we use a telehealth server that is encrypted.
 This ensures data security and adherence with Australian Privacy Policies.

 Telehealth is an excellent way to access Speech Pathology services when face-to-face sessions are not available.
 This may be due to being located in a rural or remote location, or not being able to travel due to illness or injury.

 To participate in Speech Pathology sessions via telehealth you need to have access to a computer or tablet with camera and microphone capabilities.
 We will email you a link to connect to our secure platform and assist you to access services this way.

 Yes we are.
 To see if you are eligible for a Medicare rebate on your session please contact your GP for an EPC referral.

 The NDIS (National Disability Insurance Scheme) is available to a person (called a participant) who has, or is suspected to have, a disability.
 The biggest change is that families can choose what services they need.
 They can move between services and can have a say in which therapists or supports best suit the individual needs of the child, adolescent or adult.

 At My Word Health, we are an established therapy service that prides itself in giving families services that address their goals and will guide them in developing these goals.

 There are 3 ways you can be NDIS funded

 - Agency-managed (the NDIA directly pay for your supports)